 Students will receive hands-on musical instruction in North Indian music on instruments such as Tabla, Sitar, Harmonium, and/or vocals.
 Students are welcome to bring their own non-Indian instruments (e.g. guitar, violin, flute, etc.).
 An emphasis will be placed on understanding the aspects of Raga (melody) and Tala (rhythm cycles).
 Topics discussed will include the many types of traditional compositions as well as methods for improvisation.
+Grades are P/NP option.

-MUSIC 37D Indian Music Ensemble IV 1 unit
+MUSIC 37D Indian Music Ensemble IV 1 unit 9 lecture hours.
+27 lab hours

-9 lecture hours, 27 lab hours Prerequisite: MUSIC 37C Transferable to CSU/UC
+Prerequisite: Satisfactory completion of: MUSIC 37C Transferable to CSU/UC

-Students will receive hands-on musical instruction in North Indian music on instruments such as Tabla, Sitar, Harmonium, and/or vocals.
+Students will receive hands-on musical instruction in North Indian music on instruments such as Tabla, Sitar, Harmonium. and/or vocals.
 Students are welcome to bring their own non-Indian instruments (e.g. guitar, violin, flute, etc.).
 Topics discussed will include the historical, cultural and philosophical contexts of Indian music as well as advanced topics related to theory, improvisation, composition and arrangement.
+Grades are P/NP option.